frvidal/dynamic-pie-chart/projects/dynamic-pie-chart/README.md

 activated | boolean | `true` or `false` if this slice is activated (the end-user has clicked on its), selected | boolean | `true` or `false` if this slice is selectecd (the end-user has clicked on its),

+## What is a type of slice ?

+A type of slices is a reference table of legend.